Jaden Voisin

 Jaden Andrew Voisin (born June 22, 2001) is an American former college football safety for the South Alabama Jaguars.

 Early life

-Voisin was born in Oklahoma City, Oklahoma and grew up there until the first grade when him and his family moved to Germany.
+Voisin was born in Oklahoma City, Oklahoma, and grew up there until the first grade, when he and his family moved to Germany.
 They would return to the United States in 2013, where they would settle in Crestview, Florida.
-Voisin attended Crestview High School, where he lettered in football, basketball and track.
+Voisin attended Crestview High School, where he lettered in football, basketball, and track.
 During his senior year, he posted 39 catches for 743 yards and nine touchdowns, as well as returning four kickoffs for an additional 142 yards to reach the semifinals of the state 6A playoffs.
 He also helped his basketball team to the state 7A championship as a senior.
 He was a two-star rated recruit and committed to play college football at the University of South Alabama over offers from Troy, Appalachian State, Georgia Southern and Buffalo.